425910939/Some_sample_code/src/esp-idf/examples/system/ota/README.md

 Change back to the OTA example directory, and type `make menuconfig` to configure the OTA example.
 Under the "Example Configuration" submenu, fill in the following details:

 * WiFi SSID & Password
 * Firmware Upgrade URL.
-The URL will be look like this:
+The URL will look like this:

 ```
 https://<host-ip-address>:<host-port>/<firmware-image-filename>